Salma-Swailem/IOT-Lab-Websocket/README.md

 # Real-Time Form Submission App

 This is a real-time form submission app that uses **WebSockets** and **Express** to send and receive form data dynamically between the client and server.
-The app captures user information (Name, Phone Number, Email, and Gender) and displays it in real-time without needing to refresh the page.
+The app captures user information (Name, Phone Number, Email, and Gender) and displays it in a list.
+When multiple clients are opened, the list is synchronized and displays the updated data across all clients.
+This project uses **Express** to create the web server and **WebSocket** (via the socket.io library) for real-time communication between the server and clients

 ## Features
 - **Real-time updates**: The list of submitted data is updated dynamically when new form entries are submitted.